alindulceanu/students_practice/documentatie_ros2/docs/VMBox.rst

 When dealing with virtualization, and also for understanding the following chapters of this documentation, it helps to acquaint oneself with a bit of crucial terminology, especially the following terms:

  * Host operating system (host OS).
 This is the OS of the physical computer on which Oracle VM VirtualBox was installed.
 There are versions of Oracle VM VirtualBox for Windows, macOS, Linux, and Oracle Solaris hosts.
-See Section 1.4, “Supported Host Operating Systems”.

  * Most of the time, this manual discusses all Oracle VM VirtualBox versions together.
 There may be platform-specific differences which we will point out where appropriate.